sage-code/maj/README.md

 2. Efficient;
 3. Deterministic;

-* Maj is pragmatic and reasonable.
-It have short words easy to remember.
+* Maj is pragmatic and regular.
+* Maj has logical strictures easy to grasp;
-* Maj is using Latin alphabet with 26 letters, no cedilla and no accents.
+* Maj is using Latin alphabet with 26 letters;

 **Goals ...**